petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/search-service.md

 | Elasticsearch configurations | search/configs/[ENV]/config/  | The `elasticsearch.yml` file with your [search configurations](#configurations). |
 | Custom shell scripts         | search/configs/[ENV]/scripts/ | [Scripts](#scripts) here automatically run when the service starts.              |
 | Elasticsearch licenses       | search/configs/[ENV]/license/ | Elasticsearch license files.                                                     |

+!!! note
+    The Liferay Cloud Support team normally manages your Elasticsearch licenses for you.
+However, you can deploy your own Elasticsearch licenses if needed for testing.

 ## Environment Variables Reference